-In May 2020, Hercules Adviser LLC (the "Adviser Subsidiary") was formed as a wholly owned Delaware limited liability subsidiary of the Company to provide investment advisory and related services to investment vehicles ("External Funds" or "External Fund") owned by one or more unrelated third-party investors ("External Parties").
-The Adviser Subsidiary will receive fee income for the services provided to External Funds.
+In May 2020, Hercules Adviser LLC (the "Adviser Subsidiary") was formed as a wholly owned Delaware limited liability subsidiary of the Company to provide investment advisory and related services to investment vehicles ("Adviser Funds") owned by one or more unrelated third-party investors ("External Parties").
+The Adviser Subsidiary receives fee income for the services provided to the Adviser Funds.
 The Company was granted no-action relief by the staff of the Securities and Exchange Commission ("SEC") to allow the Adviser Subsidiary to register as a registered investment adviser under the Investment Advisers Act of 1940, as amended ("Advisers Act").